-9. LEAK CHECK
+9. Leak Check

-- Following outdoor unit manufacturer instructions and recommendations, charge the system with dry nitrogen to a maximum pressure of 150 PSIG. - Check all brazed and screw-on line connections by applying a soap solution to the joint.
+- 1. Following outdoor unit manufacturer instructions and recommendations, charge the system with dry nitrogen to a maximum pressure of 150 PSIG. - 2.
+Check all brazed and screw-on line connections by applying a soap solution to the joint.
 A leak will produce bubbles in the soap solution.

-- 3. If any leaks are discovered, remove nitrogen pressure and repair leaks.
+- 3. If any leaks are discovered, relieve system pressure and repair leaks.
 Repeat steps 1-3. - 4.
 With no leaks or weak connections present, evacuate the system and charge as per the outdoor unit manufacturer instructions and specifications.